 "I'd always assumed you'd go for a career in the Legions.
 We all did."

 Max nods.
 "I always thought so, too.
-Truthfully?
-I consented because both my lord father and my stepmother despise Gaius.
-For completely different reasons, of course, but that's one thing they can agree on.
+Truthfully, I consented because both my lord father and my stepmother despise Gaius.
+They hate him for completely different reasons, of course, but that's one thing they can agree on.
 By becoming a Cursor, I managed to spit in more than one eye in one move."

 Magnus snorts.
 "An elegant solution, if inelegantly put."

 "I thought so, too.
 Besides," Max goes on, smiling, "Scipio and Ehren needed someone to look after them.
 And I didn't expect to do it for very long, anyway."